desertghostunr/cs480_Frost/PA10/README.md

 ## Controls

-### Movement Controls (use these):
+### Movement Controls:
-* Move the mouse to move the cube.
+* Move the mouse to move the plunger.

 * Press the right mouse button to show the cursor.

 * Press the left mouse button to hide the cursor.

-* NOTE: It might be necessary to show the cursor and run the box into a wall until the cursor is over it.
+* NOTE: It might be necessary to show the cursor and run the plunger into a wall until the cursor is over it.
 This keeps the cursor from going off of the screen and hindering use of the program.

+* Press d: rotates the right paddle.

+* Press a: rotates the left paddle.

+* Press space bar: starts the game.

+* Press p: pauses the game.

 ### Lighting Controls
 * Note: the objects selected will be printed out in the terminal.